danse-inelastic/pyre/docs/pyreLibraries.rst

 Extending the capabilities of pyre.db: dsaw.db
 ----------------------------------------------

 An extension to pyre.db, called dsaw, has recently been developed.
 It allows users to access the SQLAlchemy plugin.
+It also allows users to access all the types of pyre.db plus three others:

+.. autofunction:: dsaw.db.reference
+.. autofunction:: dsaw.db.referenceSet
+.. autofunction:: dsaw.db.versatileReference

+which are used to refer to other objects, other tables, and other types of tables, respectively.
+They are discussed more fully in :ref:``.
+Other new features are discussed in the following sections.

-.. inheritance-diagram:: dsaw.db.BackReference dsaw.db.Column dsaw.db.DBManager dsaw.db.GloballyReferrable dsaw.db.QueryProxy dsaw.db.Reference dsaw.db.ReferenceSet dsaw.db.restore dsaw.db.Schemer dsaw.db.Table dsaw.db.Table2SATable dsaw.db.TableRegistry dsaw.db.Time dsaw.db.Time dsaw.db.VersatileReference dsaw.db.WithID
+.. .. inheritance-diagram:: dsaw.db.BackReference dsaw.db.Column dsaw.db.DBManager dsaw.db.GloballyReferrable dsaw.db.QueryProxy dsaw.db.Reference dsaw.db.ReferenceSet dsaw.db.restore dsaw.db.Schemer dsaw.db.Table dsaw.db.Table2SATable dsaw.db.TableRegistry dsaw.db.Time dsaw.db.Time dsaw.db.VersatileReference dsaw.db.WithID
    :parts: 1

 Automatic creation of tables